Juliaj/rai/docs/setup/install.md

 !!! tip "Additional dependencies"

     RAI is modular.
-If you want to use features such as speech-to-speech, simulation and benchmarking suite, object detection and segamentation, or NoMaD integration, install additional dependencies:
+If you want to use features such as speech-to-speech, simulation and benchmarking suite, openset detection, or NoMaD integration, install additional dependencies:

     ```bash